-Not everyone lose beard in the process.
-Actually most people don't.
+Not everyone loses facial hair in the process.
+Actually, most people don't.

 Can I trim my beard before I finish the minox journey?

 It is really up to you.
-Some people think trimming help the beard turn into terminal hair.
-There is not definitive evidence to support it.
+Some people think trimming helps the beard turn into terminal hair.
+There is no definitive evidence to support this.